-Ground has been broken on the Harper Adams University farm, signalling the start of building work to create a new high-tech dairy unit
+Ground has been broken on the Harper Adams University farm, signalling the start of building work to create a new high-tech dairy unit.

-The £750,000 facility, which will operate alongside Harper Adams’ existing dairy unit, will serve the Agricultural Engineering Precision Innovation (Agri-EPI) Centre, which received £17.7 million investment under the Government’s Agri-tech Strategy to help the UK’s agri-food sector develop advanced technologies that will increase productivity and sustainability in UK agriculture.
+The £750,000 facility, which will operate alongside Harper Adams’ existing research dairy unit, will serve the Agricultural Engineering Precision Innovation (Agri-EPI) Centre, which received £17.7 million investment under the Government’s Agri-tech Strategy to help the UK’s agri-food sector develop advanced technologies that will increase productivity and sustainability in UK agriculture.

 The Centre will have hubs in Edinburgh, Harper Adams University (the Agri-Innovation Hub, already under construction) and Cranfield University, but will also be served by a series of farms and processing facilities equipped with the latest sensing and imaging equipment – including the new precision dairy unit at Harper Adams.